-As part of the Recovery Plan, the LNE has secured government funding of 390,000 euros for the creation of the world's first generic platform dedicated to the evaluation of artificial intelligence.
+As part of the French government's stimulus package, LNE has received 390,000 euros in funding to create the world's first generic platform dedicated to the evaluation of artificial intelligence.

-This funding is part of the "support for industrial investment in the territories" programme, established in connection with the Ile-de-France region.
-Scheduled for the first half of 2022, the Leia platform (artiﬁcial intelligence evaluation laboratory) will represent a total investment of 785,000 euros.
+This ﬁnancing is part of the "support for industrial investment in territories" program, established in conjunction with the Île-de-France region.
+Scheduled for completion in the first half of 2022, the Leia platform (artiﬁcial intelligence evaluation laboratory) will represent a total investment of 785,000 euros.

-The Government-announced Recovery Plan currently provides 2.7 billion euros in support for the development of key markets, including artiﬁcial intelligence.
-But the development of this market can only be done if artiﬁcial intelligence systems are rigorously qualiﬁed.
+The stimulus package announced by the French government currently includes 2.7 billion euros to support the development of key markets, including artiﬁcial intelligence.
+But this market can only develop if artiﬁcial intelligence systems are rigorously qualiﬁed.

-That's why the LNE has been working for several years to develop methods to evaluate the performance and safety of agricultural and industrial robots, autonomous vehicles, voice recognition systems and images, and many others.
-Thanks today to the support of France Relance, a new step can be taken in the evaluation of artificial intelligence by equipping France, through its National Laboratory of Metrology and Testing, with a platform unique in the world: Leia.
+That's why LNE has been working for several years to develop methods aﬁn assessing the performance and safety of agricultural and industrial robots, autonomous vehicles, voice and image recognition systems, and many others.
+Today, thanks to the support of France Relance, a new step will be taken in the evaluation of artificial intelligence by equipping France, through its Laboratoire National de Métrologie et d'Essais, with a platform that is unique in the world: Leia.

-Housed in a room 6 m in diameter and 3 m high, the Leia platform will consist of a 360-degree video projection system, allowing to reconstruct an "artificial nature" and to immerse the systems to be characterized (personal aid robots, intelligent cameras, civil and military intervention robots, etc.) in a simulated dynamic reality.
+Housed in a room measuring 6 m in diameter and 3 m in height, the Leia platform will feature a 360° video projection system, enabling us to recreate an "artificial nature" and immerse the systems to be characterized (personal assistance robots, intelligent cameras, civilian and military intervention robots, etc.) in a simulated dynamic reality.

 It will then be possible to subject the system (robot, camera, etc.) to a multitude of test scenarios and evaluate its reactions in a controlled environment.

-A central and essential element of the Leia platform, a simulation software will generate dynamic and realistic test scenarios offering a multitude of environments (inside an apartment, road, etc.) and atmospheres (weather and sound conditions, brightness, etc.).
-The virtual world reconstructed by this software will include complex scenes, such as people moving around an apartment or traffic using realistic images in very high deﬁnition.
-The simulator will be able to take into account in real time in the projected scene the movement data acquired through the instrumentation of the systems being characterized (movement of wheels and tracks, mecatronic legs, etc.).
+A central and essential element of the Leia platform, simulation software will be used to generate dynamic and realistic test scenarios offering a multitude of environments (interior of an apartment, road, etc.) and ambiences (weather and sound conditions, luminosity, etc.).
+The virtual world reconstituted by this software will include complex scenes, such as people moving around an apartment or a road traﬁc thanks to realistic images in very high deﬁnition.
+The simulator will be able to take into account in real time in the projected scene the motion data acquired via the instrumentation of the systems being characterized (displacement of wheels and tracks, mechatronic legs, etc.).

-Currently, no simulation software available on the market is as complete.
-It will be built on the basis of a product already proven for the development of autonomous mobility systems but additional modules will then be developed to expand the field of environments.
+At present, no simulation software on the market is as comprehensive.
+It will be built on the basis of a product already tried and tested for the development of autonomous mobility systems, but additional modules will then be developed to extend the range of environments.

-Support for the revival and competitiveness of the industry The creation of this platform is fully in line with the LNE's mission to support industry, as several collaborations with the regional and national ecosystem (SMEs, large industrial groups, business clusters, academics) are already launched to promote the "Made in France" AI.
+Supporting the revival and competitiveness of industry The creation of this platform is fully in line with LNE's missions to support industry, since several collaborations with the regional and national ecosystem (SMEs, major industrial groups, business clusters, academics) have already been launched aﬁn to promote AI "Made in France".

-By working for a strong and influential metrology in the service of French industrial independence, the LNE is completely in line with the ambition of France Relance since the key markets targeted by this plan perfectly cross the current priorities of development of the LNE: health, energy transition, future technologies and of course digital with artiﬁcial intelligence
+The LNE's commitment to strong, inﬂuent metrology in the service of French industrial independence is fully in line with France Relance's ambition, since the key markets targeted by this plan intersect perfectly with the LNE's current development priorities: healthcare, energy transition, future technologies and, of course, digital technology with artiﬁcial intelligence.